toptal/picasso/.changeset/honest-needles-occur.md

 ---

 - migrate from material-ui to TailwindCSS
-- add picasso-tailwind-merge package to peerDependencies
+- make @toptal/picasso-tailwind a peer dependency